Foulden, Norfolk

+Foulden is part of the electoral ward of Bedingfield for local elections and is part of the district of Breckland.
+It is part of the South West Norfolk parliamentary constituency.

 History

-Foulden's name is of Anglo-Saxon origin and derives from the Old English for a hill with an abundance of domesticated birds.

-In the Domesday Book, Foulden is listed as a settlement of 64 households located in the hundred of South Greenhoe.
+Foulden's name is of Anglo-Saxon origin.
+In the Domesday Book, it is listed as a settlement of 64 households located in the hundred of South Greenhoe.
 In 1086, the village was divided between the East Anglian estates of Alan of Brittany, William de Warenne and Walter Giffard.

-Foulden Hall is a sixteenth-century moated manor-house located within the parish boundaries.
-The house was updated with a Victorian facade in the nineteenth century.
+Foulden Hall is a 16th-century moated manor house located within the parish boundaries.
+The house was updated with a Victorian facade in the Nineteenth Century.

-In November 1981, Foulden was struck by an F0/T1 tornado, as part of the record-breaking nationwide tornado outbreaks at the time.